Nohac/laravel-graphiql/README.md

-# Graphiql for Laravel
+# GraphiQL for Laravel

-This package provides an easy way to include the [graphiql ui](https://github.com/graphql/graphiql) within your laravel project.
+This package provides an easy way to include the [GraphiQL UI](https://github.com/graphql/graphiql) within your laravel project.

+Current included version: `0.11.11`

 ## Installation